 There are different ways to sort this issue, including turning the Caps Lock key off altogether or remapping it to another key on the keyboard.
 Here we show you some ways to do it.

 Disable Caps Lock From The Registry

 In Windows it’s possible to remap one key on your keyboard to another, including Caps Lock.
 The main issue is there are no built in tools that allow you to perform this task.
 However, you can easily do this yourself if you are comfortable editing the registry.
 This method works by remapping Caps Lock to nothing which effectively disables it.
 Note this is a system wide setting so all user accounts will be affected by the change.
-1. Open the Registry Editor by typing regedit into Start, then navigate to the following key:

 2. Right click on Keyboard Layout > New > Binary value, and name it ScanCode Map.

 3. Double click on ScanCode Map and enter the following value data: